Hierarchical DCC-HEAVY Model for High-Dimensional Covariance Matrices: Modelling Framework

+In principle, the dynamic of \(\Sigma_t\) could be determined, e.g., via the benchmark dynamic conditional correlation (DCC) model (\cite{engle2002dynamic}) for the cross-section of not to many assets, e.g., \(N \leq 100\).
+Otherwise, when the number of individual assets is large, the DCC-NL model introduced by \cite{engle2019large}, i.e., DCC with correlation targeting estimated by the nonlinear shrinkage estimator, might be adopted.
+In each case, the estimation of at least additional \(3N + 2\) parameters is required.
+Thus, to maintain the model parsimony, we assume the conditional covariances of the residuals to be constant in time, i.e., $\Sigma_t=\Sigma_\epsilon$.

-In line with most of the literature, we treat the assumption of an exact factor model as strict.
-As such, for the underlying approximate factor model, we propose applying the nonlinear shrinkage method of \cite{ledoit2017nonlinear} to the sample covariance matrix of the residuals, which has been proved preferable with respect to both the linear shrinkage of \cite{ledoit2004well} (\cite{ledoit2017nonlinear}) and thresholding schemes (\cite{de2021factor}).\footnote{Alternatively, the dynamic \(\Sigma_t\) could be defined via the benchmark dynamic conditional correlation (DCC) model (\cite{engle2002dynamic}) for the cross-section of \(N \leq 100\) assets.
-Conversely, when the number of individual assets is large, the DCC-NL model introduced by \cite{engle2019large} might be adopted.
-In each case, the estimation of the additional \(3N + 2\) parameters is required.
-Thus, to keep the model parsimony, the NL shrinkage is preferable.}\\ This methodology implies shifting the eigenvalues of the empirical covariance matrix via the out-of-sample optimization of the minimum variance loss function subject to a required return constraint (\cite{engle2006testing}).
+In line with most of the literature, we consider the assumption of an exact factor model as too strict, hence we do not assume $\Sigma_\epsilon$ to be diagonal.
+Therefore, given an underlying approximate factor model, we propose applying the nonlinear shrinkage method of \cite{ledoit2017nonlinear} to the sample covariance matrix of the residuals, which has been proven preferable with respect to both the linear shrinkage of \cite{ledoit2004well} (\cite{ledoit2017nonlinear}) and thresholding schemes (\cite{de2021factor}).
+The selected methodology implies shifting the eigenvalues of the empirical covariance matrix via the out-of-sample optimization of the minimum variance loss function subject to a required return constraint (\cite{engle2006testing}).